-Strong governance is a key element of any successful College.
-Governors are collectively responsible for the strategic oversight of their College; leading the drive for improved standards in teaching and learning.
-Governors are also the guardians of large amounts of public funds, with responsibility for ensuring efficient and effective use of College resources, to ensure it is responsive to workforce trends and the wider communities which it serves.
+Governors are collectively responsible for the strategic oversight of the College; leading the drive for improved standards in teaching and learning.
+Governors are also the guardians of large amounts of public funds, with responsibility for ensuring efficient and effective use of College resources.

 What does the Governing Body do?

 The Governing body is collectively responsible for: